aws-samples/multi-channel-customer-engagement/deployment-guide/05_UserGuide/README.md

 2. Go to the open CustomerDomainName's Url.
 Please sign in (if register in example #1) or sign up with a valid email.
 It opens the agent portal.

 3. Now, you can see all the voice, bot, and other interaction we just created.

+If you’re done experimenting and want to delete all the resources created to avoid incurring future charges, go to step 6: [Cleaning Up](../06_CleanUp/README.md)